Kōkiri AI Lab: Empowering Young Innovators to Shape the Future

 Help shape the Kōkiri AI Lab by completing this quick survey:

-Kōkiri AI Lab – Microcredentials for a Regenerative FutureThe Kōkiri AI Lab is evolving in 2025 to deliver a powerful new learning experience for rangatahi aged 13–16 in Whanganui.
-Designed in partnership with NZQA-accredited education providers, the Lab will offer microcredential-based programmes that blend cutting-edge technology with real-world problem solving — launching formally from early 2026.
+The Kōkiri AI Lab is evolving in 2025 to deliver a new kind of learning experience for young people aged 13 to 16 in Whanganui.
+Developed with NZQA-accredited education providers, the Lab will offer microcredential-based programmes that combine technology, creativity, and real-world problem solving.
+The first courses will begin in early 2026.

 At Kōkiri AI Lab, students will: